mhamdan91/mass-flow-estimation/README.md

 #### Note:
-* Test accuracy of test log using RES9_ER should gives an accuracy of **99.45%** and if trained with option 1 for 1 epoch (i.e. python3 estimate.py -t 1 -e 1), accuracy can top **99.67%**.
+* Test accuracy of test log using RES9_ER should give an accuracy of **99.45%** and if trained with option 1 for 1 epoch (i.e. python3 estimate.py -t 1 -e 1), accuracy can top **99.67%**.
 This attached code is tested with TF1.12 and compabatible with linux and windows machines.
 Also, make sure to include/install all TF dependencies as per used in the code.
 * When training, checkpoints for certain accuracies are automatically saved in generated_checkpoints folder inside the main checkpoints folder

 #### Aditional Note